 Successful completion of this course will qualify the student for an MV-285 Course Completion Certificate and an MV-278 Pre-licensing Certificate.
-The program consists of 24 hours of classroom instruction and 24 hours of in vehicle instruction, with six hours behind the wheel, and 18 hours observing.
+The program consists of 24 hours of classroom instruction and 24 hours of in vehicle-instruction, with six hours behind the wheel, and 18 hours observing.
 Students must be 16 years of age prior to the beginning of the course.
-Districts subscribe on a per student basis.
-Instructional delivery is dependent on COVID-19 restrictions.
+Districts subscribe on a per-student basis.